 Planning what happens after you die can be difficult to think about, but it’s of vital importance to make sure that it’s something you handle long before it becomes a problem for your loved ones.
 With that thought in mind, it’s important to know at least the basics as you begin to plan for what will happen in the event of your death.
-Here are some basic questions and answers that you should consider when planning your estate in Tampa.
+Here are some basic questions and answers that you should consider with your lawyer when planning your estate in Tampa.

 When you approach a Tampa estate planning lawyer, it’s important, first, to understand what you’re looking for.
 A good estate plan will provide the terms and conditions for what happens to your possessions and holdings after your passing.
 This includes not just your material belongings, but also things like propert, 401k accounts, life insurance policies, investments, and anything else that needs to be transferred.
 Making sure that these properties and holdings are properly planned for is what your Tampa estate planning lawyer will make sure to cover for you.